aparkinbotswana/Fraga/README.md

 ## Features

-- Geographical detection of users when making a post.
+- Users can set their geographical location when searching for and creating posts.
 - Voting on posts and comments.
 - Emoji markers to display your question on Google maps.
-- translation of posts from other languages.
+- Translation of posts from other languages.

 ## Bugs
-- Probably.
+- User have to manually type their location in the location search bar to view questions in their area.
+A geolocation column must be added to the User model to fix this issue.